Estimated reading time: 5 minutes

 A New Year

-As I lay down in deep thought, reflecting on both the high and low moments of my life; I realize that I am way too hard on myself.
-I am not a robot; I am a human who needs to step back once in a while to appreciate all the hard work that I do and also acknowledge that I have a happy son.
+As I lay down in deep thought, reflecting on both the high and low moments of my life; realizing that I am way too hard on myself.
+I am not a robot.
+I need to step back occasionally to appreciate all the hard work that I do.
+Also, to acknowledge that I have a happy son.

 To everyone, dream big and start the new year with no expectations.
 Be kind to yourself and know that you are doing a great job.

 *The contents in this post is based on my views and personal experience.